Click on a state in the map or select one from the dropdown list to see state information.

 Program Title: Washington Assistive Technology Act Program (WATAP)

-WATAP collaborates with the Washington Access Fund to promote access to technology and economic opportunity for individuals with disabilities.
-The Washington Access Fund's programs include low-interest loans to purchase Assistive Technology devices and services; Business Equipment Loans which enable people with disabilities to work as an entrepreneur or an employee; CCTV Rental Program that offers low-cost, long-term rentals; and Individual Development Accounts (IDA) that give low-income household the opportunity a dollar for dollar matched savings account.
+WATAP partners with the Northwest Access Fund to promote access to technology and economic opportunity for individuals with disabilities.
+The Northwest Access Fund's programs include affordable financing to purchase Assistive Technology (AT) devices and services including home and vehicle modifications; business equipment loans for business related equipment, which enable people with disabilities to work as an entrepreneur or an employee; Individual Development Accounts (IDA) that provide low-income household a dollar for dollar matched savings account; and one-on-one financial coaching regarding credit, savings, debt, budgeting, banking, benefits, and AT Needs.
+WATAP also operates iCanConnect WA, Washington’s National Blind Equipment Distribution Program, funded by the Federal Communication Commission and through a partnership with Perkins School for the Blind, which provides telecommunications equipment and associated support and training to eligible applicants who have combined vision and hearing loss.

 WATAP operates a Device Lending Program with online access to the Device Loan and Demo Library where consumers can borrow devices that are shipped statewide.
 Aids for Better Living, a program supported by a collaboration between WATAP and Library Systems in Washington State enables library patrons to checkout and trial devices from a small collection of devices.
 WATAP partners with the Special Education Technology Center (SETC) to provide short-term loans of assistive technology to professionals in the school districts.

-Through the hands-on guidance of knowledgeable and experienced assistive technology specialists, consumers receive impartial demonstrations of product features that will help accomplish tasks at school, work, home, and in the community.
-Device demonstrations are conducted at WATAP’s Seattle location and throughout the state based on staff availability.
-Additionally, WATAP hosts the Microsoft Accessibility Resource Center offering the opportunity to explore video demonstrations, text guides and tutorials.
+Through the hands-on guidance of knowledgeable and experienced AT specialists, consumers receive impartial demonstrations of product features that will help accomplish tasks at school, work, home, and in the community.
+Device demonstrations are conducted in-person at WATAP’s Seattle location and throughout the state at community events.

 Lead Agency: Center for Excellence in Disabilities at West Virginia University